 When would we decide not to change your plan?

-There may be several reasons why we might decide not to change your plan by doing a plan reassessment or variation when you ask us to.
+There may be several reasons we decide not to change your plan if you ask us to do a plan reassessment or plan variation.

 When would we decide not to do a plan reassessment?

-If you ask us to do a plan reassessment, we need to think about whether your current plan can meet your support needs, and the reason you are asking for a plan reassessment.
+If you ask us to do a plan reassessment, we need to think about whether your current plan can meet your support needs.
+We also think about the reason you are asking for a plan reassessment.

-We would decide not to do a plan reassessment, for example:
+Reasons we would decide to not do a plan reassessment include:

 If you don’t have any new information or evidence